inkstitch/inkstitch/collections/_docs/en/003-003-bean-stitch.md

 Bean stitch number of repeats ||◦ **Enable Bean Stitch Mode**<br>◦ Backtrack each stitch this many times.<br>◦ A value of 1 would triple each stitch (forward, back, forward).<br>◦ A value of 2 would quintuple each stitch, etc.<br>◦ It is possible to define a repeat pattern by entering multiple values separated by a space.
 Running stitch length         ||Length of stitches Running stitch tolerance      ||All stitches must be within this distance from a path.
 A lower tolerance means stitches will be closer together.
 A higher tolerance means sharp corner may be rounded.
+Minimum stitch length         ||Overwrite global minimum stitch length setting.
+Shorter stitches than that will be removed.
+Minimum  jump stitch  length             ||Overwrite global minimum jump stitch length setting.
+Shorter distances to the next object will have no lock stitches.
 Allow lock stitches           ||Enables lock stitches in only desired positions Force lock stitches           ||Sew lock stitches after sewing this element, even if the distance to the next object is smaller than defined in the collapse length value value in the Ink/Stitch preferences.
 Tack stitch                 ||Chose your [favorite style](/docs/stitches/lock-stitches/)